 “Fine,” he growls.
 “But you listen to me, Yorke.
 If I find you know more than you’re letting on, kidnapping and car theft will be the least of your worries.
 Do you understand?”

-I quickly nod my head in agreement as he releases his grip on me and takes a step back.
-I can feel my body trembling as he orders me out of the station, and I don’t need telling twice as I turn quickly, grab the belongings they took from me and hurry through the doors into the night, waiting until I’m well away from the station before tidying myself up.
-I want to go back and ask if I still get police protection, but that’s a stupid idea; they’re already suspicious of me and I don’t want to give them any reason for changing their minds about letting me go.
+I quickly nod my head in agreement as he releases me and takes a step back.
+My entire body is trembling and my legs have turned to rubber as he orders me out of the station.
+I turn quickly, grab the belongings they took from me and hurry through the doors into the night, waiting until I’m well away from the station before tidying myself up.
+I’m guessing police protection is out of the question, but I’m not going back to ask; they’re already suspicious of me and I don’t want to give them any reason for changing their minds about letting me go.
 Instead I rush through the dark, lonely streets, trying to put any thoughts of the gang to the back of my mind, but it’s impossible.
-All I can think about are Robertson’s words.
+Robertson’s words are rattling around in my brain, wondering what he meant.
+Who are these others?
 Maybe it’s a tactic of his to unnerve me and make me think there are more people involved than there actually are.
 Even if it is, it doesn’t stop me from checking over my shoulder every few seconds to make sure I’m not being watched or followed.
 I even double back on myself to make absolutely certain I’m alone.
 I try to ring Aunt Carolyn to let her know I’m on my way, but there’s no answer.
-I try to remain as calm as possible as I leave a message, but even I can tell it’s garbled and she probably won’t understand half of it, causing her to worry about where I am.
+Attempting to remain as calm as possible, I leave a message, but it comes out garbled and she probably won’t understand half of it, causing her to worry about where I am.
 I think about phoning Emily, but I want to compose myself first; she’s very perceptive and I don’t want her becoming suspicious of anything, particularly as she saw Stefan at school.
 If I phone her now, she’ll only demand all the answers and I make a mental note to ring her once I’m safely home.
-I’m feeling very shaken up and my nerves are shattered, but I keep moving; I want to get off the streets as much as possible.
-Every noise around me seems multiplied and my head is like a swivel as I look for any signs of trouble.
+My nerves are shattered as I force my legs forward, desperate to get off the streets as quickly as possible.
+I’m looking round in panic at every little sound, as I try to find the source of the noise and my head is like a swivel as I look for any signs of trouble.

 It’s an anxious walk home but as I get there, the first thing I see is a POD hovering nearby and instantly feel safer; Murdoch has at least come through on his promise and I relax a little.
-I know I still have to testify against the gang, but it seems like a formality that they will be sentenced for a long time.
-I consider the fact that they may come looking for me anyway, but it would surely be too risky for them; although invisibles are able to go anywhere, they rarely stray from the shelters provided for them.
+I know I might have to testify against the gang, but it seems like a formality they will be sentenced for a long time.
+I consider the possibility that they may come looking for me anyway, but it would surely be too risky for them; although invisibles are able to go anywhere, they rarely stray from the shelters provided for them.
 Out on the streets, they are easy targets for anyone, particularly victims of their crimes.
 There have been reports of invisibles disappearing and even found dead.
-One invisible, sentenced for repeatedly beating his children, was found beaten to death himself in a ditch in one of the outlying towns, like the place I was in earlier.
+I remember hearing about one invisible, sentenced for repeatedly beating his children, who was found in a ditch in one of the outlying towns, having been beaten to death himself.
 The police never bothered to search for the murderer, as murdering an invisible isn’t a crime; you can’t kill what doesn’t exist.

-As I approach the house, I notice there are no lights on, which isn’t unusual, just unexpected.
-Aunt Carolyn may have been upstairs for a while and the light sensors downstairs have gone to sleep.
+As I approach the dark, unlit house, I wonder where Carolyn is.
+She may have been upstairs for a while and the light sensors downstairs have simply gone to sleep.
 Or maybe I’m just looking too much into things, I really don’t know.
 I press my thumb against the pad on the wall and step inside as the door swings open, but all I am greeted by is silence.
 Detecting my movements, the lights instantly brighten the room but there’s no sign of Aunt Carolyn; I would have expected her to be home by now.
 I look at the clock; it’s almost nine.
 Something’s not right.
 It’s not uncommon for her to work late, but she’s always home for seven thirty at the latest, so I know something is definitely wrong.
 I can just feel it.
 It’s eerie like there’s been a death.
 One time when I was a kid I’d stayed here for a weekend.
 There was a fire at the house next door and three people died.
 The feeling then was like it is now; disturbing and ominous, empty like something is missing.

 “What did I just say?” he shouts, his face just centimetres from mine.
 “Are you going to make this difficult?”
-I shake my head nervously.
+I shake my head nervously, terrified about what he could do to me.
 “Good answer,” he replies, slapping my left cheek, like a parent giving a ‘well done’ to their child.
 The man releases his grip and takes his place between the other two.

 I try to stand so I can defend myself but the men in front prevent me.
 “It wasn’t my fault,” I reply desperately, trying to see a way through the wall of muscle.
 “Nick chose the car.
 There was a baby inside.”